Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 |  priceper|   House price per square metre   |   Authors' own  |  4070.652  |

-***NOTE:*** Since the address strings of same property between Land Registry PPD and Domestic EPCs are sometime different (e.g. 'WOODLANDS PARK' VS 'WOODLAND PARK'; 'CLEATOR STREET' VS 'CLEATER STREET'), we only manual correct this mismatched address string for the property located in England between 1995 to 2016 in this datalinkage.
-This potential makes the match rate in Wales is relatively lower than it in England.
-We will correct this kind of mismatched situation in Wales in the future.
+***NOTE:*** Since the address strings for the same property in the Land Registry PPD and Domestic EPC dataset sometimes differ (e.g. 'WOODLANDS PARK' VS 'WOODLAND PARK'; 'CLEATOR STREET' VS 'CLEATER STREET'), we manual;y correct this type of mismatch address string for the properties located in England between 1995 to 2016.
+This potentially makes the match rate in Wales relatively lower than in England.
+We will correct this kind of mismatch for Wales in the future.

 :dolphin: **User suggestions:** :dolphin:

 Below is a brief description of the datasets in UKDA ReShare along with user suggestions:

 - tranall2011_19.csv is the newly linked data in this project.
-This is the individual transaction data,which can be subset or aggregated directly basing on certains field.
-R code for tracing regional annual house price trends between 2011 and 2018 is offered (example.R), you will have an idea on how to read, subset, aggreate and plot the data;
+This is the individual transaction data,which can be subset or aggregated directly based on certain fields.
+R code for tracing regional annual house price trends between 2011 and 2018 is offered (example.R);
 - epc_id.csv is the Domestic EPCs data which delete LMK_KE, ADDRESS, ADDRESS1, ADDRESS2, ADDRESS3, INSPECTION_DATE, LODGEMENT_DATE, POSTCODE, PROPERTY_TYPE, TOTAL_FLOOR_AREA, NUMBER_HABITABLE_ROOMS fields.
 The new unique identifier (id) is included in the dataset;
 - pp-complete.csv is the Land Registry PPD download from GOV.UK website in December 20, 2019;
-- If you perfer to create a new linked data by yourself, you need to understand and accept the licence and copyright for the data and then download.
-We removed the address and postcode fields, which comes from EPCs, in the linked data to make sure this data is an open data.
-Please check your copyright notice when you used the address or postcode fields in EPCs dataset (https://epc.opendatacommunities.org/docs/copyright).
+- If you prefer to create a new linked data yourself, you need to understand and accept the licence and copyright for the data and then download.
+We removed the address and postcode fields (which comes from EPC dataset) in the linked data to make sure this data is an open data.
+Please check your copyright notice when you use the address or postcode fields in the EPC dataset (https://epc.opendatacommunities.org/docs/copyright).

 ## 6. Acknowledgements